seagreen/Son/README.md

 Additionally:

 + The only valid byte encoding of Son is UTF-8.
+Byte order marks are forbidden.

 + Object keys must be unique.